 MFA, Sculpture & Post-Studio Practice, 2018

 I chose CU for several different reasons.
 First, I was interested in a MFA program that had well known faculty that were leading the way in the growing territory of art practices that fall outside of the typical studio art model.
 Second, I was very interested in working with Yumi J. Roth and Richard Saxton whose practices incorporate a very wide range of influences.
-But that specific interest did not evolve overnight, it began just after I completed my BFA in 2009.
-During that time I was leading several community art projects in rural Pennsylvania.
 I had worked with countless volunteers and in a variety of contexts that all fell outside of what might be considered a normal arts practice.
 Naturally, I wanted to find a way to merge my arts practice with the community projects that I had been invested in.
 That’s when I came across the Sculpture and Post-Studio Practice area and the Rural Environments Field School at CU.
 I had applied to a number of other programs but the SPS area was exactly what I was looking for to grow my arts practice.

 If I can give any reflection, it is about the importance of getting lost.
 I mean that in every sense of the phrase.
 Get lost in your work and forget that anything is happening in the world around you.
 Also, get lost in your concepts and realize that the ideas you are pursuing are so much more complex than you can ever expect to completely master in your time as a graduate student.